Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-Michael Porter Jr. and his Denver Nuggets teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+The Denver Nuggets, Michael Porter Jr. included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-With prop bets available for Porter, let's look at some stats and trends to help you find good wagers.
+If you'd like to place a bet on Porter's props, we look at his available ones, providing some stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Heat